2022 Candid Gold Seal of Transparency

 Uyen Khuong, pronounced “Winn”, immigrated to the US in 1980 from Vietnam.
-Uyen is the Founder and the Executive Director of ATNJ Education Fund, a nonpartisan 501(c) charity and Action Together New Jersey (ATNJ), a 501(c)4 non-profit civic organization.
+Uyen is the Founder and the Executive Director of ATNJ Education Fund, a nonpartisan 501(c)3 voter education charity.
+Most recently, Uyen was honored for the New Jersey State Governor’s Jefferson Awards in the Founder/Innovator category.
 For her organizing work, she was a recipient of the We Are EMILY Award from EMILY’s List, and was also awarded the Evangelina Menendez Trailblazer Award from Senator Robert Menendez, the Breaking Barriers Award from CAIR-NJ, and the Community Service Award from the American Muslim Council.
 Uyen currently serves on the Steering Committee of Rising Stars at the Eagleton Institute, and Governor Murphy’s Diversity and Inclusivity Council.
 She was a speaker at the 2018 and 2019 Women’s March, 2018 March for Our Lives.
 Media Appearances and Articles include the NY Times, New Jersey Globe, InsiderNJ, NJ.com, Philadelphia Inquirer, WNYC Radio, and PBS Newshour.

 Ahmed Al-Shehab co-founded the NJ chapter of the Council on American-Islamic Relations in 2003.
 He was later elected to the CAIR National Board of Directors and continues to serve on both Boards.
 Mr. Al-Shehab also co-founded Fusion Community Center of North Jersey in 2018 and currently serves as the Chairman of the Board of Directors.
 He was recently appointed to serve on the Recreational/Cultural Arts Center Committee by the Mayor & Council of the Borough of Paramus.
 Mr. Al-Shehab is an entrepreneur, running a Management Consulting firm that specializes in critical project management/crisis management.